Meekb/Overlook_Vue/README.md

 # Overlook Hotel - Currently Under Construction 🦺🛠

 ## Overview
 This is a rebuild of an earlier vanilla JS project called Overlook.
 It's a hotel booking application which allows a user to login with a username and password, view the total amount of money spent at the hotel, view details of their previous stays, and book future stays.
-The project is currently under construction using Vue 3 with Nuxt.js.
+The project is currently under construction using Vue 3 with Nuxt.js and at the point of needing to add POST to book a specific room.
 Testing will be conducted end to end using Cypress.

 *[The original spec for Overlook can be found here](https://frontend.turing.edu/projects/overlook.html)*
 *[Instructions for cloning and running the Overlook-api can be found here](https://github.com/turingschool-examples/overlook-api)*